 Seller financing.
 If your credit score is holding you back from applying for a traditional mortgage, seller financing might be a great option for you.
 Unlike a big name bank, a seller can negotiate terms.
 It’s a great opportunity for the buyer to invest with no money down or a low credit score.
 Head over to the podcast to hear more about seller financing!

 Hard money lenders.
 Hard money lenders are like bankers, but they set their own rules.
 They lend money with less strict standards than the banks because they are not regulated by the government.
 They don’t care as much about your credit score and they don’t limit you to one investment at a time.
 They lend on the merit of the deal and they can close funding much faster than a traditional bank.
 One drawback to hard money is that it typically has a higher interest rate.

 401k loan.
 If your employer offers a 401k plan, you might be in luck!
 Since your 401k is your money, you can take a loan from it.
 There are a few limits, but your credit score isn’t one of them!
 This is a strategy I use yearly.
-It's a fantastic strategy, because you’re in essence, paying the interest back to yourself.
+It’s a fantastic strategy, because you’re in essence, paying the interest back to yourself.
 You can learn more about this strategy here.
 Also, check out this article to determine if you 401k balance is on track with your age.

 It’s worth mentioning that this is not an exhaustive list.
 I truly believe that if you want to invest in real estate, you can make it happen!
 If you feel like these options won’t work for your individual situation, check out this post on creatively financing your real estate deals!